nextgendancecamp/nextgendancecamp.github.io/index.md

 ### What is this event?

 This is a three-day residential contra dance camp.
-Roughly, here’s what the weekend will look like:

-**Friday evening:**  arrive at camp, settle in.
-Dinner and contra dance, late night couple dancing.

-**Saturday:**  workshops during the day, (dancing, singing, jamming, organizing, calling, sound engineering, etc...), dance party at night.

-**Sunday:**  brunch, a farewell dance, and goodbyes.
+You can get a sense of what it's like by looking at our [2018 performers and schedule](/2018.html)

 ### Who is this event for?